Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 165         delete [] data;
 166     }
 ```
-Because the TimerBuffer needs to allocate and deallocate new class object
+Because the TimeBuffer needs to allocate and deallocate new class object
 at every clock cycle, it's constructor is designed to utilize the
 preallocated memory called **data** member field.
 With the help of **placement new**, its constructor can initialize